Goodness of fit by Neyman-Pearson testing: Conclusions

 \section{Conclusions}

-We presented a first assessment of the performances of the NPLM method for GoF, which is based on Neyman--Pearson testing, in comparison with the performances of classifier-based methods.
+We presented an initial assessment of the performances of the NPLM method for GoF, which is based on Neyman--Pearson testing, in comparison with the performances of classifier-based methods.
 The study has been carried out in two ways.
-First, by a direct comparison with the C2ST method, taken as representative of the classifier-based approach in its most direct and simple form.
-Second, by an assessment of the impact on the performances of the most peculiar methodological choices of NPLM, which directly stem from its origin as a Neyman--Pearson test.
-In particular, we analysed the effect of the in-sample evaluation of the test statistics variable and the usage of the likelihood ratio test statistics.
+First, through a direct comparison with the C2ST method, taken as representative of the classifier-based approach in its most direct and simple form.
+Second, by evaluating the impact of the most peculiar methodological choices of NPLM, which directly stem from its origin as a Neyman--Pearson test, on its performance.
+In particular, we analysed the effect of the in-sample evaluation of the test statistic and the usage of the likelihood ratio test statistics.
 Both, as foreseen in baseline NPLM, have been found to bring strong advantages.
 The NPLM method has been also compared, in Appendix~\ref{NPLMvs1d}, with several standard GoF methods that exist for one-dimensional variables.
-Globally better performances are obtained.
+Overall better performances are obtained.

 These results indicate that performing a Neyman--Pearson test of the reference hypothesis against a suitably designed set of alternative hypotheses, like NPLM does, is a powerful approach to GoF that deserves further studies.